Lawn Care Basics

 When your lawn only has a few weeds, but you don’t want to want to risk hand pulling weeds that may grow back, you can spot treat with a ready-to-use product like Scotts® Spot Weed Control for Lawns.
 A weed control product labeled for use on lawns will target listed weeds without harming the lawn when used as directed.
 Be sure to check the product label to ensure it can be used on your specific grass type.

 When it seems as though you have more weeds than grass in your yard, you can still get the lawn you want by tackling your weed problem head-on.
-To feed your lawn and control existing broadleaf weeds at the same time, use a weed-and-feed product like Scotts® Turf Builder® Weed & Feed3 or Scotts® Turf Builder® Bonus® S Southern Weed & Feed2.
+To feed your lawn and control existing broadleaf weeds at the same time, use a weed-and-feed product like Scotts® Turf Builder® Triple Action or Scotts® Turf Builder® Southern Triple Action (if you live in the southeast).
 If it’s not time to fertilize your lawn, you can still control weeds with a straight weed control product like Scotts® Weed Control for Lawns.
 Be sure to always read the instructions before applying any product.

 How to Prevent Weeds From Growing